jaraco/skeleton/index.md

 - Data files in the package are also included (not just Python files)
 - Declares the required Python versions
 - Declares install requirements (empty by default)
-- Supplies two 'extras':
+- Supplies two sets of "optional dependencies":
   - test: requirements for running tests
   - doc: requirements for building docs
-  - these extras split the declaration into "upstream" (requirements as declared by the skeleton) and "local" (those specific to the local project); these markers help avoid merge conflicts
+  - these dependencies (sometimes called "extras") split the declaration into "upstream" (requirements as declared by the skeleton) and "local" (those specific to the local project); these markers help avoid merge conflicts
 - Placeholder for defining entry points

 Additionally, the pyproject.toml file declares `[tool.setuptools_scm]`, which enables [setuptools_scm](https://pypi.org/project/setuptools_scm) to do two things: